 LONG BEACH, CALIFORNIA

-A New Standard For Civic Justice
+A New Standard For Judicial Facilities

 A long-term public-private partnership delivers a secure, future-ready courthouse for the Superior Court of Los Angeles County, redefining how California finances, delivers, and sustains critical civic infrastructure.